SamadhanAdabal/Employees-Retention-Analysis-Report-/README.md

+              1) Excel Data Analyzing Step's :-
+go to the Excel and Importing Data file's
+Using Power-pivot and Also using Power Query Editor Calculating some important Factor like a AVG(),  Sum(),etc.
+Filtering Data's
+Creating Good Kpi's and Dashboard.

+               2)POWER-BI DATA Analysis STEP's Importing Data file's in Power-BI Desktop
+Transforming Data Removing Un-neccesary Data , Fitering good data , and Load it.
+Managing Relationship into these Data files in power-bi.
+Then Analysis Your Data Graphically Way and FindinG Insight's and Focusing Hidden Pattern to the data.

+               3)Tableau Data Analysis Step's Importing or Loading Data In Tableau and Exploring the data Creating Union and Built The Relationship into the Data files Analyzing Data such Good Way and Also Provide Intractive Dashboard...

+               4)  MYSQL WORKBENCH STEP's
 this SQL fileProvide to the Analysis some Important Study in Employees Retention Data.
 First Step in MYQSL is Importing or Loading Csv file's Succesefully first file Load :- load data infile "HR_1.csv" into table hr1